nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::

 :::{.notes}
-This is only one of the things that makes technical training hard.
-In this talk, we'll focus on variance in user systems as a distraction from all the things we just talked about in the previous slide..
+In this talk, we'll zoom in on variance in user systems as a distraction from all the other important things we just talked about.

 * I'm only comfortable with one **operating system** myself.